Monday, May 04, 2026

 This is great.
 It turns out that Japan's first ever female Prime Minister, Sanae Takaichi, is a hard rock devotee and a super-fan of British band Deep Purple.

-The achievements and.costs of the US war in Iran
+The achievements and costs of the US war in Iran

-Trump, Hegseth & Co have been claiming overhelming victory since pretty much Day 1 of the US-Israeli war against Iran.
+Trump, Hegseth & Co have been claiming overwhelming victory since pretty much Day 1 of the US-Israeli war against Iran.
 I've lost count of the number of times both guys have claimed to have "obliterated" Iran's offensive and defensive capabilities, despite the fact that they continue, even now, bombing US allies and bases and even shooting down American aircraft.

 So, this is perhaps not a bad juncture to stand back and assess exactly what Trump has achieved in Iran, and at what cost.
 Of course, the BBC has done my work for me.

 Regime change was one of the early American goals, although that aspect has been back-pedalled more recently.
 Remember "keep protesting, help is on the way"?
-By taking out Ayatollah Ali Khomeini, all they succeeded in doing is paving the way for an equally radical and much youmger Mojtaba Khomeini.
+By taking out Ayatollah Ali Khomeini, all they succeeded in doing is paving the way for an equally radical and much younger Mojtaba Khomeini.
 The regime, as such, remains very much in place.

 And the damage to the country's reputation, and Trump's own brand?
 Incalculable.